msalman326/cnn-for-image-classification-ai-ml/README.md

 ---

 ## Key Highlights
-- 🩺 **Use Case**: Classification of Chinese herb images for research and practical applications.
+- 🩺 **Use Case**: Classification of Chinese medicine images for research and practical applications.
 - 🔄 **Modular Design**: Easy to adapt and extend for other image classification projects.
 - 📈 **Visualization Tools**: Built-in metrics visualization for model performance analysis.